matomo-org/matomo/misc/internal-docs/content-tracking.md

 * Plugin name: Content
 * Content name - The name of the content visible in reports
 * Content piece - eg a video file, image file, text, ...
 * Content target - a clicked url, a started video, any "conversion"...

+## Further Questions
+1. Can the same piece have different names / targets?
+Can the same content name have different targets?
+How are they presented?
-Are we always assuming it is a click or can it be a hover or drag/drop, ...?
+2. Are we always assuming the "conversion" or "target URL" is caused by a click or can it be a hover or drag/drop, ...?
+3. Would a piece of content have maybe custom variables etc?
+4. How do we present the data in a report?
+Similar to events with second dimensions?
+Probably depends on 1)

 ## Tagging of the content piece declarative
 In HTML...